kegesch/gitmoji-cli/README.md

 ## About

 This project provides an easy solution for using [**gitmoji**](https://github.com/carloscuesta/gitmoji) from your command line.
 Gitmoji-cli solves the hassle of searching through the gitmoji list.
 Includes a bunch of options you can play with! :tada:
-And a shameless copy of the [original](https://github.com/carloscuesta/gitmoji-cli) but written in Rust.
+And it is a shameless copy of the [original](https://github.com/carloscuesta/gitmoji-cli) but written in Rust.
 ## Install

 ```bash